eArmada8/berseria_model_tool/README.md

 ### berseria_export_model.py
 Double click the python script and it will search the current folder for all .TOMDLB_D files that are not skeletons (`BONE` is not in the name) and with its corresponding .TOMDLP_P file.
 Additionally, it will output 3 JSON files, one with metadata from the mesh section, one with the data from the materials section, and (for convenience) a list of linked files (*e.g.* textures) used by the MDL.

+*Note:* When used without command line arguments, the script will attempt to combine all models into a single .glb - editing the configuration variable `combine_models_into_single_gltf` at the top of the script will revert the script to processing models sequentially and outputting one .glb per model.
+Raw buffers are still separated by model for game modding.

 Additionally it will output a glTF file, by default in the binary .glb format.
 Textures should be placed in a `textures` folder.

 *NOTE: The export script supports both 64-bit and 32-bit addressing, as well as little endian (PC) and big endian (PS3) encoded assets.
 The import script supports both 64-bit and 32-bit addressing, but only little endian (PC) encoding.*